Aditi-exe/C-Pointers/README.md

 Pointers in C can be tricky to work with and can lead to errors such as segmentation faults if not used carefully.

+The program file in this repository demonstrates the usage of pointers.